he426100/awesome-stars-he426100/README.md

 *   [PromPHP/prometheus\_client\_php](https://github.com/PromPHP/prometheus_client_php) - Prometheus instrumentation library for PHP applications

-*   [reliforp/reli-prof](https://github.com/reliforp/reli-prof) - A sampling profiler or a memory profiler for PHP written in PHP, which reads information about running PHP VM from outside of the process.
+*   [reliforp/reli-prof](https://github.com/reliforp/reli-prof) - A sampling profiler or a memory profiler for PHP written in PHP, which reads information about running PHP VM from outside the process.
+You can find performance bottlenecks or memory leaks of your scripts without changing the target script or loading extensions.

 *   [zhangyue0503/dev-blog](https://github.com/zhangyue0503/dev-blog) - php博客文章